piuccio/html-to-json-data/README.md

 For instance `group('li', { title: text('h3') })` returns an array of objects with `title` extracted from `li h3`.

-If you need to filter out some elements from the list but the CSS selector in not powerful enough you can use `group('table tr', {}).slice(1, -1)`.

-`slice` works exactly like [`Array.prototype.slice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice).

 If you need to access the element selected by `group` selector in a nested definition you can use the special selector `:self`.

 For instance